 Inversely, doing these attractions as the last ride of the night is a good alternative.
 Getting in line minutes before closing will mean that you aren’t missing any time where you could be going elsewhere.
 Even if you have to wait an hour (which you won’t), that isn’t time lost anywhere else in the park as all of the other rides are closed.
 Most of the time, attractions will drop down to under half hour waits right before close regardless of the wait time posted.

 Finally, the other strategy to implement is utilizing the single rider line.
-For now, this is only available at Radiator Springs Racers and WEB Slingers.
+For now, this is only available at Radiator Springs Racers.
 I know some guests will want to ride all together but the single rider line at Racers moves very quickly and you’ll often get to race against your family or friends in a different car.
 The line is typically under 20 minutes and offers the same exact experience as the longer standby or paying whatever the a la carte cost is for that day.
-WEB Slingers isn’t quite the same option as you’ll be in with some strangers while waving your arms wildly.
-I love acting like a dork in front of strangers but, for some reason, others don’t.
-So, I get it if that’s not your jam here.

-With these three different options, a guest could conceivably knock off all of these attractions in the span of one day.
+With these three different options, a guest could easily knock off all of these attractions in the span of one day.
 I’d guess the wait time would be around or under 30 minutes for all of them.
-Get to California Adventure before opening, immediately do WEB Slingers, single ride Radiator Springs Racers and then hop to Disneyland for Rise of the Resistance minutes before the attraction’s 8 or 9 PM closing time.
+Get to Disneyland before opening, immediately do Runaway Railway, hop over and single ride Radiator Springs Racers at some point and then back to Disneyland for Rise of the Resistance minutes before the attraction’s 8 or 9 PM closing time.
 That even leaves you the rest of the night to play with as well as most of the day.
-While this is an estimate, I think Lightning Lanes would maybe save you 40 minutes total against that plan and you’d pay an extra $34 individually (going off of opening day prices).
-That’s almost a dollar per minute, which makes for a bad value.
+While this is an estimate, I think Lightning Lanes would maybe save you 40 minutes total against that plan and you’d pay an extra $40ish individually.
+That’s roughly a dollar per minute, which makes for a bad value.

 There is a time and place for Lightning Lanes and paying for them, mostly when the park is extremely busy.
 But implementing a solid touring strategy will save you and your group a good amount of money while not wasting much time!